SAP-archive/HANAVora-Extensions/README.md

 ```

 This happens when spark version 1.6.2 is used, due to a change in the `Optimizer` interface.
-Because of thiscompatibility issue, we only support versions 1.6.0 and 1.6.1.
+Because of this compatibility issue, we only support versions 1.6.0 and 1.6.1.